James Turner (North Carolina politician): Governor

-In 1802, the General Assembly elected John Baptista Ashe governor, but he died before he could assume office; Turner was chosen in his place and sworn in on December 5, 1802.
-He served the constitutional limit of three one-year terms and, at the end of his time as governor, was elected to the United States Senate when Montfort Stokes resigned before serving the term to which he had been elected.
+In 1802, the General Assembly elected John Baptista Ashe governor.
+Death preceding his assumption of office, Turner was chosen in his place and sworn in on December 5, 1802.
+He served the constitutional limit of three one-year terms and, at the end of his time as governor, was elected to the United States Senate upon Montfort Stokes' resignation before serving his full term of office.

 U.S. Senate

 Turner served as a senator for eleven years, re-elected to a second term in 1811, resigning due to ill health in 1816.
 During his time in office, he supported the administration of James Madison during the War of 1812.
 Around 1805, he introduced to the Senate a bill outlawing the importation of slaves.

 Personal life, death, legacy

 Turner was married three times; first to Marian Anderson in 1793 (they had four children), then to Ann Cochran in 1802, with no children, and finally to Elizabeth Johnston in 1810 (resulting in two children).
-Turner died in 1824 and is buried on his "Bloomsbury" plantation in Warren County.
+Turner died in 1824 and is interred on his "Bloomsbury" plantation in Warren County.
 In addition to Bloomsbury, he owned a second home, "Oakland," in present-day Vance County.

 His son Daniel Turner served in the US House of Representatives from 1827 to 1829.